French Onion Soup

 Tip: If browned onions on bottom of pot threaten to burn, add 1 tablespoon (15ml) water, scrape up browned bits, and continue cooking.

-Once onions are golden brown, season with Uncontrolled Chain Reaction, salt, and pepper.
+Once onions are golden brown, season with Chain Reaction®, salt, and pepper.

 Add sherry (or brandy or cognac) and bring to a simmer, scraping up any browned bits.
 Cook until alcohol smell is mostly gone (about 3 minutes).